Interactive Multimedia Report (IMR)

 A Report Reader displays reports, including observation imaging context referenced in the report.
 Based on the referenced ImagingSelection resources defined in each observation imaging context, the Report Reader generates corresponding hyperlinks when the report is displayed to the user.
 When users click on the hyperlinks, the Report Reader presents the initial view of the referenced images to the user, such that the user can interact with the images (e.g., windowing, zooming, panning, toggle annotations, etc.).

-1.52.1.1.3.1 Display Requirements
+1:52.1.1.3.1 Display Requirements

-When a user clicks on the hyperlinks, the Report Reader shall display the initial view of the corresponding observation imaging context to the user.
+When a user clicks on the hyperlinks, the Report Reader SHALL display the initial view of the corresponding observation imaging context to the user.

 Note: The observation imaging context is captured in an ImagingSelection resource.
-See RAD-141
+See [RAD-141]

-A Report Reader shall support the display requirements for different object types in the observation imaging context as defined in the following sections.
+A Report Reader SHALL support the display requirements for different object types in the observation imaging context as defined in the following sections.
 A Report Reader may support additional advanced behavior.
 This requirement may be satisfied by either implementing the required behaviors, or by grouping with another actor (e.g., Image Display Invoker in IID) that provides the required behaviors.
 The Report Reader may satisfy the baseline image viewing capabilities either by retrieving DICOM objects and rendering them, or by retrieving rendered DICOM objects using WADO-RS Retrieve [RAD-107], or a combination of both.

 The Report Reader is only required to display objects referenced in the observation imaging context captured in an ImagingSelection resource.
 The Report Reader may display additional images if it supports the Advanced Image Viewing Option.

-1.52.1.1.3.1.1 Image References
+1:52.1.1.3.1.1 Image References

-The Report Reader shall be able to display any referenced DICOM image objects (single frame or multi-frame) for which it claims support in any IHE Content or Workflow profile or DICOM Conformance Statement.
+The Report Reader SHALL be able to display any referenced DICOM image objects (single frame or multi-frame) for which it claims support in any IHE Content or Workflow profile or DICOM Conformance Statement.

-The Report Reader shall support display capabilities defined in Table 1.52.1.1.3.1.1-1 Basic Image Review (BIR) Profile.
+The Report Reader SHALL support display capabilities defined in Table 1:52.1.1.3.1.1-1.

-Table 1.52.1.1.3.1.1-1: Image Viewing Capability Required in IMR
+Table 1:52.1.1.3.1.1-1: Image Viewing Capability Required in IMR

 Capability BIR Reference

-Layout, Tiling, Selection, Rotation and Flipping (Note 1) Section 4.16.5.2.2.5.2
+Layout, Tiling, Selection, Rotation and Flipping (Note 1) RAD TF-1: Section 4.16.4.2.2.5.2

-Windowing and Rendering Section 4.16.4.2.2.5.4
+Windowing and Rendering RAD TF-1: Section 4.16.4.2.2.5.4

-Zooming and Panning Section 4.16.4.2.2.5.6
+Zooming and Panning RAD TF-1: Section 4.16.4.2.2.5.6

-Laterality Section 4.16.4.2.2.5.7
+Laterality RAD TF-1: Section 4.16.4.2.2.5.7

-Annotation Section 4.16.4.2.2.5.8
+Annotation RAD TF-1: Section 4.16.4.2.2.5.8

-Cine Section 4.16.4.2.2.5.9
+Cine RAD TF-1: Section 4.16.4.2.2.5.9

 Note 1: A Report Reader is permitted to only support a single viewport.

-The Report Reader may provide additional tools for the user to interact with the images.
+The Report Reader MAY provide additional tools for the user to interact with the images.

-1.52.1.1.3.1.2 Non-Image References
+1:52.1.1.3.1.2 Non-Image References

-The Report Reader shall be capable of displaying Grayscale Softcopy Presentation State (GSPS) objects with their referenced images.
+The Report Reader SHALL be capable of displaying Grayscale Softcopy Presentation State (GSPS) objects with their referenced images.

 Note: The Report Reader is permitted to ignore referenced images in the GSPS object that are outside the observation imaging context defined in the ImagingSelection resource unless Advanced Image Viewing Option is supported.

-The Report Reader shall be capable of displaying the following non-image references specified in the ImagingSelection.instance.imageRegion or ImagingSelection.imageRegion.
+The Report Reader SHALL be capable of displaying the following non-image references specified in the ImagingSelection.instance.imageRegion or ImagingSelection.imageRegion.

 1:52.1.1.4 Rendered Report Reader